Casper-Smet/turing-route-66/README.md

 ***
 To run the simulation in the interactive webserver, the file `run.py` needs to be executed.
 This will open the webpage `http://127.0.0.1:8521/`

-The plots belonging to the batch run can be seen in the Jupyter Notebook `Plotting.ipynb`.
+The plots belonging to the simulation and the batch run can be seen in the Jupyter Notebook `Simulation Analysis.ipynb`.

 To update the documentation, the command `make html` needs to be run.
 The documentation can also be viewed on [Read The Docs](https://turing-route-66.readthedocs.io/en/latest/ "readthedocs.io").